Pearson-Higher-Ed/design/c/alerts/v2.0.3/index.md

       This type of alert can always be dismissed by clicking on the close icon.

-      An example use case for this type of alert would be when the user clicks a confirmation link in their email which loads
+      An example use case for this type of alert would be when the user clicks a confirmation link in their email which loads a new window confirming that their address has been verified.

     contents:
       - type: wide image
         src: ./assets/alert_over.png
         caption: The message should appear in the upper corner as part of the normal page load.
+        border: true

   - type: two column
     text: |